Bipolar junction transistor: Structure

-The low-performance "lateral" bipolar transistors sometimes used in CMOS processes are sometimes designed symmetrically, that is, with no difference between forward and backward operation.
+The low-performance "lateral" bipolar transistors sometimes used in bipolar and MOS integrated circuits are sometimes designed symmetrically, that is, with no difference between forward and backward operation.

 Small changes in the voltage applied across the base–emitter terminals cause the current between the emitter and the collector to change significantly.
 This effect can be used to amplify the input voltage or current.
 BJTs can be thought of as voltage-controlled current sources, but are more simply characterized as current-controlled current sources, or current amplifiers, due to the low impedance at the base.

 Early transistors were made from germanium but most modern BJTs are made from silicon.
 A significant minority are also now made from gallium arsenide, especially for very high speed applications (see HBT, below).

 The heterojunction bipolar transistor (HBT) is an improvement of the BJT that can handle signals of very high frequencies up to several hundred GHz.
 It is common in modern ultrafast circuits, mostly RF systems.

 Two commonly used HBTs are silicon–germanium and aluminum gallium arsenide, though a wide variety of semiconductors may be used for the HBT structure.
 HBT structures are usually grown by epitaxy techniques like MOCVD and MBE.

 Regions of operation

-Bipolar transistors have four distinct regions of operation, defined by BJT junction biases.
+Bipolar transistors have four distinct regions of operation, defined by BJT junction biases: